sinafbd/clique-digital-interview-next/README.md

 Before you begin, ensure you have the following installed on your machine:

+- An AccuWeather API key: rename the `.env.example` to `.env.local`
 - Node.js (>= 14.0.0)
 - npm (>= 6.0.0) or yarn (>= 1.22.18)
-- An AccuWeather API key

 ### Installation